Booster (rocketry)

 A GEM-40 strap-on booster for a Delta II launch vehicle.

 A booster is a rocket (or rocket engine) used either in the first stage of a multistage launch vehicle or in parallel with longer-burning sustainer rockets to augment the space vehicle's takeoff thrust and payload capability.
 Boosters are traditionally necessary to launch spacecraft into low Earth orbit (absent a single-stage-to-orbit design), and are especially important for a space vehicle to go beyond Earth orbit.
 The booster is dropped to fall back to Earth once its fuel is expended, a point known as booster engine cut-off (BECO).

 Following booster separation, the rest of the launch vehicle continues flight with its core or upper-stage engines.
 The booster may be recovered, refurbished and reused, as was the case of the steel casings used for the Space Shuttle Solid Rocket Boosters.

 Drop-away engines

 The SM-65 Atlas rocket used three engines, one of which was fixed to the fuel tank, and two of which were mounted on a skirt which dropped away at BECO.
 This was used as an Intercontinental ballistic missile (ICBM); to launch the crewed Project Mercury capsule into orbit; and as the first stage of the Atlas-Agena and Atlas-Centaur launch vehicles.

 Strap-on

-Several launch vehicles, including GSLV Mark III and Titan IV, employ strap-on boosters.
-NASA's Space Shuttle was the first crewed vehicle to use strap-on boosters.
-Launch vehicles like Delta IV Heavy and Falcon Heavy employ strap-on liquid rocket boosters.
+Several launch vehicles, including the Russian Soyuz, Indian LVM3 and US Titan IV, employ strap-on boosters.
+The US Space Shuttle was the first crewed vehicle to use strap-on boosters.
+Launch vehicles like the US Delta IV Heavy and US Falcon Heavy employ strap-on liquid rocket boosters.